Concorde Affaire '79: Plot

 L.P.A.
-Flight 820, a Concorde test flight, is sabotaged, which forces the plane to crash land in the ocean off the coast of Martinique in the French Antillies of the Caribbean.
-The only survivor is a Jean Beneyton (Mimsy Farmer), a French hostess on the flight.
+Flight 820, a Concorde test flight, is sabotaged, which forces the plane to crash land in the ocean off the coast of Martinique.
+The only survivor is a Jeanne Beneyton, a flight attendant.
 Two fishermen find her but then are soon killed off by a group of suited corporate agents who ride out in a speedboat because they were witnesses to the crash.

-In New York City, an American investigative reporter, Moses Brody (James Franciscus), receives a phone call from his ex-wife Nicole (Mag Fleming), who runs a local restaurant in Martinique, who tells him about an "important story".
+In New York City, an American investigative reporter, Moses Brody, receives a phone call from his ex-wife Nicole, who runs a local restaurant in Martinique, who tells him about an "important story".
 But upon arrival in Martinique, Brody learns that Nicole has died from an apparent "heart attack".
 Brody is devastated.
-Later that evening, while wandering the streets of the town, Brody is attacked by a gang of thugs but is rescued by a mysterious local man named George, who owns a fishing trawler and tells him that Nicole was a friend of his and she was killed because she knew that the crashed Concorde flight landed on a reef nearby and the two of them decide to investigate.
+Later that evening, while wandering the streets of the town, Brody is attacked by a gang of thugs but is rescued by a mysterious local man named Georges, who owns a fishing trawler and tells him that Nicole was a friend of his and she was killed because she knew that the crashed Concorde flight landed on a reef nearby and the two of them decide to investigate.

-Meanwhile, a shady businessman named Milland (Joseph Cotten) and his business partner Danker (Edmund Purdom) learn about the Concorde crash and, after consulting with their associate, Martinez, plot to cover up any evidence involved with the crash.
+Meanwhile, a shady businessman named Milland and his business partner Danker learn about the Concorde crash and, after consulting with their associate, Martinez, plot to cover up any evidence involved with the crash.
 It becomes apparent that Milland and Danker are behind the events.

-Brody and George are in a boat when they see Jean Beneyton jump off of the henchmen's boat and attempt to swim away before she is recaptured.
+Brody and Georges are in a boat when they see Jeanne Beneyton jump off of the henchmen's boat and attempt to swim away before she is recaptured.
 Later, they arrive at the crash site, and after donning scuba gear, they find the wreck of the Concorde submerged under 100 feet of water in the Caribbean.
-While Brody goes inside the wreck, George gets his arm stuck in a jagged part of the machinery, and Brody has to amputate George's left arm to free him.
+While Brody goes inside the wreck, Georges gets his arm stuck in a jagged part of the machinery, and Brody has to amputate Georges's left arm to free him.
 Moses discovers explosive charges on the downed plane, which were planted earlier by Milland's henchmen to destroy any evidence of foul play.

-Upon surfacing, George gets hit in the goggles by a bullet as several henchmen in a speedboat appear and attack.
+Upon surfacing, Georges gets hit in the goggles by a bullet as several henchmen in a speedboat appear and attack.
 Brody is forced to go back down under the water with two scuba men in chase.
 Brody outwits them by hiding in an underwater cave, in which he goes back to the surface, pulls out the henchman who remained behind in the speed board, and stole it.